You’ve probably seen this pattern a hundred times without really thinking about it.

 How the hero’s journey can work across a series

-The original Star Wars trilogy is a good example of this.
+The original Star Wars trilogy is a pretty easy example.

-A New Hope works on its own and hits many of the Hero’s Journey stages, but when you zoom out, it also represents the beginning of a much larger transformation.
-The Empire Strikes Back carries that forward, and Return of the Jedi brings it to a conclusion.
+A New Hope works on its own and hits a lot of the familiar stages, but it also feels like the beginning of something bigger.
+The Empire Strikes Back pushes things further, and Return of the Jedi brings it to a close.

 Using the hero’s journey in your own writing

-If you’re working on a story right now, the Hero’s Journey can be a really useful way to step back and look at what’s actually happening.
+If you’re working on a story right now, this is mostly useful as a way to step back and look at what’s actually happening on the page.

-Not in terms of whether you’ve hit every step, but whether the story is moving.
-Whether things are changing.
-Whether your character is being pushed into situations that force them to grow or make difficult choices.
+Not whether you’ve hit every stage, but whether anything is really changing.
+Whether the story is moving, whether the pressure is building, whether the character is being pushed into situations that force them to deal with things they can’t just ignore.

-But if it starts to feel like you’re forcing things into place, it’s usually a sign to step back and focus on what your story actually needs.
+If it starts to feel like you’re forcing things into place, that’s usually a sign to step back and look at what your story actually needs instead.

 ← Previous: Three-Act Structure